All Terminus customers have access to this feature. Please review our implementation guide for further details on getting started.

 The “Potential Account Visits” tab shows the website behavior of companies that are not matched to an account in a Terminus campaign.
 This data is appended with firmographic data to help you discover new accounts that are on your site researching your solution, that also align with your ideal customer profile.

 How does Visitor ID work?

-Once Account-Based Visitor ID is properly set up, Terminus begins recording website activity, cookies unique visitors, and sends that information to Kickfire to identify the company associated with the visit.
-Once we have the reverse-IP lookup from Kickfire, Terminus identifies if the company is in a Terminus campaign or not and then displays that information in the Account-Based Visitor ID section of your Terminus account.
+Once Account-Based Visitor ID is properly set up, Terminus begins recording website activity, cookies unique visitors, and then conducts a reverse-IP lookup to associate a company with the visit.
+Once the reverse-IP lookup is complete, Terminus identifies if the company is in a Terminus campaign or not and then displays that information in the Account-Based Visitor ID section of your Terminus account.
 Since the visitor is cookied during their visit, they’re considered a unique visitor and subsequent visits to your site will be tracked but not be counted against your allotment of monthly unique visitors.

 (Note: As with any other cookie-based tracking solution, if a visitor clears their cookies, doesn’t allow cookies, or visits from another device, they will be counted again as a unique visitor if they return to your site.)

 In this view, you can see the website behavior of accounts in Terminus campaigns and accounts that are not.
 The aggregate data includes:

 - Impressions: Similar to the "Aggregate View" in the Aggregate Account Report, both the data table and .csv reports show aggregate impression data for a single account under the "Impressions" column.
 Filtering by a single campaign will only alter the accounts shown in that view, and will not display impression data for only that campaign.
 Changing the date range will display total impressions served to that account, across multiple tactics, within that range.

 - Total Visits: Total number of times the different people from an account visited your site in a given time period.

 - Unique Visitors: the number of people who visited your site from a particular company